Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-09-07-Normalization-is-the-New-Norm-Epi3.md

 * **PINN / Scientific ML Advantage:** Avoids coupling distinct spatial/temporal collocation points, ensuring clean autograd computation of exact PDE derivatives (**∂u / ∂x**) without introducing mini-batch noise.

-### B. LayerNOrm
-**Asks : "How do the features within this sample compare to one another?"**

-Layer Normalization (LayerNorm) normalizes the activations of each sample independently by computing the mean and variance across that sample's feature dimensions.
-Unlike BatchNorm, it does not depend on other samples in the batch, so it does not require mini-batch statistics or running averages.

-> **Key Concept:** $\mu$ and $\sigma^2$ are calculated strictly across the feature dimensions of a **single sample**, making execution completely independent of batch size or batch structure during both training and inference.

 ### B. RMSNorm
 **Asks : "How large is the overall signal in this sample?"**